Politics of Hong Kong: British nationality

 After the Tiananmen Square protests of 1989, people urged the British Government to grant full British citizenship to all Hong Kong BDTCs – but this request was never accepted.
 However, it was considered necessary to devise a British Nationality Selection Scheme to enable some of the population to obtain British citizenship.
 The United Kingdom made provision to grant citizenship to 50,000 families whose presence was important to the future of Hong Kong under the British Nationality Act (Hong Kong) 1990.

 After handover, all PRC citizens with the right of abode in Hong Kong (holding Hong Kong permanent identity cards) are eligible to apply for the HKSAR passport issued by the Hong Kong Immigration Department.
-As the visa-free-visit destinations of the HKSAR passport are very similar with that of a BN(O) passport and the application fee for the former is much lower (see articles HKSAR passport and British passport for comparison and verification), the HKSAR passport is becoming more popular among residents of Hong Kong.
+As the visa-free-visit destinations of the HKSAR passport are very similar to that of a BN(O) passport and the application fee for the former is much lower (see articles HKSAR passport and British passport for comparison and verification), the HKSAR passport is becoming more popular among residents of Hong Kong.

 Hong Kong residents who were not born in Hong Kong (and had not naturalized as a BDTC) could only apply for the Certificate of identity (CI) from the colonial government as travel document.
 They are not issued (by neither the British nor Chinese authorities) after handover.
 Former CI holders holding PRC Citizenship (e.g. born in mainland China or Macau) and are permanent residents of Hong Kong are now eligible for the HKSAR passports, making the HKSAR passports more popular.

-According to The Hong Kong (British Nationality) Order 1986 No. 948 § 6: A baby born in Hong Kong, who has at least one parent with British national origin, shall have the right to submit an application for duel-citizenship between Hong Kong and the UK.